-Of course, you can drive; but a more relaxing way might be taking the bus – e.g. the international bus company FlixBus gets there from Hamburg in 2 hours and fares start at around 6 €uros.
+Of course, you can drive.
+However, a more relaxing way might be taking the bus.
+For instance, the international bus company FlixBus gets there from Hamburg in 2 hours.
+Fares start at around 6 €uros.
 However, this service is a bit limited.

 You can as well go by train in about the same time and might even travel at a great rate:

-The Deutsche Bahn, the national train company, offers the so-called Ländertickets, country tickets that are valid for one day in a specific federal country.
+The Deutsche Bahn, the national train company, offers the so-called Ländertickets, country tickets.
+They are valid for one day in a specific federal country.

 Every federal country has its own and the cost varies from about 24 to 29 €uro.

 Fehmarn is located in the federal country of Schleswig-Holstein, and the Schleswig-Holstein-Ticket costs 29 €uro for one and you have to add another 3 €uro per person travelling with you.
 So if you are two adults, it will set you back 32 €uro for both of you.
 If you travel with four other people, you’ll pay 41 €uro for your party of five.
 Not bad, right?!

 A child under 15 travels for free with two adults.